Hoffmann-Lab/bashbone/README.md

 ### Example

 Example using the builtin file descriptors array `COMMANDER` with separator (`-s '|'`) based concatenation of interpreted and non-interpreted Here-Documents.
-Each concatenation will be stored as a single command in a de-referenced array (`-a cmds`) Optionally, an output file can be defined (`-o <path/to/file>`).
+Each concatenation will be stored as a single command in a de-referenced array (`-a cmds`) Optionally, an output file can be defined (`-o <path/to/file>`). `BASHBONE_ERROR` can be used to alter the default error message.

 ```bash
 declare -a cmds